-Your strategy should be reviewed on a regular basis, and adjusted as and when required to ensure it continues to serve the interests of your customers, shareholders, and internal stakeholders.
+Your strategy should be review on a regular basis, and adjusted as and when required to ensure it continues to serve the interests of your customers, shareholders, and internal stakeholders.

 Remember that over time, your company’s business strategy may change, and external forces may also steer your supply chain plan in a new direction.
 Nothing stays the same for long, and your supply chain strategy must always be in a state of development to keep up with the changes.

 Calibration of Supply Chain Strategy